-Studies have shown that most of the MMT-derived manganese in the fuel remains within the engine, catalyst and exhaust system, while a small portion of the manganese is emitted from the tailpipe.
+Studies have shown that most of the MMT-derived manganese in the fuel remains within the engine, catalyst and exhaust system.
 The oxidized manganese coats exposed surfaces throughout the system, including spark plugs, oxygen sensors and inside the cells of the catalytic converter.
 These effects result in higher emissions and lower fuel economy.
 The effect is irreversible and cumulative.